Studies since the 1930’s and we still don’t get it

-Sounds simple, and yes it is, and it also requires thought and practice.
-As is often the way with any skill - watching a master apply it and then observing newbies first attempts is illuminating.
-This was well illustrated during the interaction Greg had during his session at the Summit.
+Sounds simple.
+And yes it is.
+And it also requires thought and practice.
+As is often the way with any skill – watching a master apply it and then observing newbies first attempts is illuminating.
+This was well illustrated during the interaction Gregg had during his session at the Summit.
 It requires commitment and application.

 Thanks John for doing … [action] aligned with our core value of …[connect] this has instilled so much more confidence in our client [impact].

-Referencing a client, Lutheran Jamestown, who’s management committed to just “10minutes per month in consciously recognising people doing core values” have shared results after two years of:
+Lutheran Jamestown, a client whose management committed to just “10 minutes per month in consciously recognising people doing core values” have shared results after two years of:

 - 150% increase in employee engagement